navidcy/IntrinsicOceanicLFVariabilityUOHC/README.md

 ## ACCESS-OM2 model output

 Some of the raw ACCESS-OM2 model output is available at doi:[10.4225/41/5a2dc8543105a](https://doi.org/10.4225/41/5a2dc8543105a).
-However, accessing output from this doi requires users to have access to Australia's HPC.
+However, accessing output from this doi requires users to have access the [Australian National Computing Infrastructure (NCI)](https://nci.org.au).

-Users with access to Australia's HPC systems should be able to download all model output used here given that they are members of projects `cj50` and `ik11`.
+Users with access to NCI's HPC systems should be able to download all model output used here given that they are members of projects `cj50` and `ik11`.
 The experiments we use here are summarized in the table below.